 How do I take care of my pet's teeth?

-Just like humans, pets require frequent brushing and regular cleanings for their teeth.
-Toys and bones are just not enough to maintain healthy oral hygiene.
-Whether pet brushes or soft bristled children’s toothbrushes, there are products available to care for your pet’s daily oral health.
 Affordable Animal Hospital of Covina is there, just like your dentist, to provide the deep, thorough cleanings that are key to your pet’s health.
 We will work with you to provide education on your pet’s oral health and to choose an in-home dental health procedure that works for you and your pet.
-Call us to schedule an appointment so your cat or dog maintains healthy teeth and gums for a longer life.

 Our Cleaning Services